HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Hierarchical Transformer

-The end-to-end training as most methods do largely limits the negative interactions.
-To enable large-scale negative interactions for generating more precise and discriminative representations, Momentum Cross-modal Contrast (MCC) is proposed.
+The end-to-end training mechanism as most methods implemented largely limits the negative sample interactions.
+To enable large-scale negative sample interactions for generating more precise and discriminative representations, Momentum Cross-modal Contrast (MCC) is proposed.
 Four memory banks are firstly built as queues for saving negative representations dynamically.

-\textbf{$\bullet$ Text Memory Banks.} Text memory banks $B_T^{w}$ for storing key text word-level features and $B_T^{s}$ for storing key text semantic-level features are built as two queues.
-In per training iteration, the current mini-batch key text representations $t_w^{k}$ (or $t_s^{k}$) encoded by the key text encoder will be enqueued into $B_T^{w}$ (or $B_T^{s}$) and the oldest mini-batch will be dequeued.
-The key text representations in $B_T^{w}$ and $B_T^{s}$ will be interacted with the current mini-batch video representation $v_{f}^q$ and $v_{s}^{q}$ encoded by the query video encoder.
+\textbf{$\bullet$ Text Memory Banks.} Text memory banks, including $B_T^{w}$ for saving key text word-level features and $B_T^{s}$ for saving key text semantic-level features, are built as two queues.
+In each training iteration, the current mini-batch key text representations $t_w^{k}$ and $t_s^{k}$ encoded by the key text encoder will be enqueued into $B_T^{w}$ and $B_T^{s}$, and the oldest mini-batch will be dequeued.
+The key text representations in $B_T^{w}$ and $B_T^{s}$ will be used to calculate the loss with the current mini-batch video representation $v_{f}^q$ and $v_{s}^{q}$ encoded by the query video encoder.